-Imminent If an officer reasonably believes there is a need to enter a private area in order danger to property to protect the property of the owner or occupant, the officer may enter without a warrant.
-1 1 5
+If an officer reasonably believes there is a need to enter a private area in order to protect the property of the owner or occupant, the officer may enter without a warrant.

 The following table illustrates situations where there may be an imminent danger to property.